A Beginner’s Guide To How To Sell A House Quickly

 The skirting board the dog chewed (he’s 12 now), the spindle that came loose when Grandma leaned on the back railing, the grout that dried in several spots on the bathroom tile—these are all the little frustrating jobs that are not difficult, they’re just easy to put off.

 Go room by room and make a note of everything that needs fixing.
-Make sure every light switch and outlet has a cover, door handles are on tightly and holes or wall imperfections are patched and touched up.
+Make sure every light switch and the plugs has a cover, door handles are on tightly and holes or wall imperfections are patched and touched up.

 If you don’t take care of minor repairs, the buyer will assume that the home has not been properly maintained and major issues (such as roofing and boiler maintenance) have also been overlooked.